tytydraco/yessleep/out/I_found_a_sheet_of_paper_from_1528_with_a_list_of_dates_for_anomalous_events_written_on_it_The_list_goes_up_to_2029_Final_update.md

 "May 15, 2023," I said.
 "But instead of a surname, it just said Switzerland."

 "Huh," Arilyn said.
+"A trick I use is I go to an alternate reality where it's essentially the same as thelne I was in, but a sometime in the future.
+I'll do that to make sure nothing drastic happens."
 Suddenly, she had a look of urgency on her face.
 "Okay, I don't have much time to chat right now.
 Your town is freed and the connections between realities have been closed.
 Have a good day."

 Arilyn opened up another portal and walked in.
 The portal vanished, leaving me with the sight of a dozen agents, dented SUVs, broken shop windows across the street, and a phone with teeth and grey withering veins hanging out of every hole.

 The end of this was so sudden, but welcoming.
-It looked like the situation was really over.
+It looked like the situation was really over!

 I'm glad this is over, although I still need to bring up the tracking chip to somebody who can help me out in that regard, and my other self is still here too although now I can actually have fun with her being a mirrored version of me.
 I feel weird about new phones now, so I might stick to older models for a while.